Description

 '199' stands for the number of times the command is repeated before stopping

-To sort the memory usage to find out which process is consuming the most memory resource, press Shift + M.
+By default, processes are sorted by CPU usage (4th column).
+To sort processes by memory usage (5th column) to find out which process is consuming the most memory resources, press Shift + M.

 Check % of memory usage to see if any process is constantly using an unreasonably high fraction of memory, which may be the process causing the issue.